 Before entering politics, he was an attorney with the law firms of Greenebaum Doll & McDonald and Keating, Muething & Klekamp.
 Trey received an A.B. in Government from Harvard College in 1994 and a JD/MBA from the University of Kentucky in 1998.
 He resides in Boone County with his wife, Nancy, and his daughters, Alex and Kate.

-A highly sought after speaker, Jonas travels the globe discussing innovation, national security, and privacy with government leaders, industry executives, and think tanks.
-He is on the boards of the US Geospatial Intelligence Foundation (USGIF) and Electronic Privacy Information Center (EPIC), a Senior Associate at the Center for Strategic and International Studies (CSIS), and a Distinguished Engineer of Information Systems (adjunct) at Singapore Management University (SMU).
-As an industry thought leader, Jonas contributes to The Wall Street Journal’s “The Experts” column on technology topics.
+A highly sought-after speaker, Jonas regularly meets with and speaks to government leaders, industry executives and think tanks around the globe about innovation, national security and privacy.
+Jonas serves on the boards of the United States Geospatial Intelligence Foundation (USGIF) and the Electronic Privacy Information Center (EPIC), and the advisory board of the Electronic Frontier Foundation (EFF).
+He is a Senior Associate at the Center for Strategic and International Studies (CSIS) and a Distinguished Engineer of Information Systems (adjunct) at Singapore Management University (SMU).

 Kirk Jowers is dōTERRA International’s Vice President of Corporate Relations and European Markets.
 Prior to joining dōTERRA, Kirk served as the University of Utah’s Chief Advisor to the Office of Global Engagement, Director of Federal Relations, and Director of the Hinckley Institute of Politics, where he was described by the Salt Lake Tribune as being the “most quoted man in Utah.”
 He also has served on more than 25 boards and committees, including as a founder of Count My Vote and Real Women Run, Chairman and General Counsel of Mitt Romney’s Commonwealth PACs, and a member of Utah Governor Herbert’s Advisory Team, Utah Attorney General Reyes’ Advisory Committee, and Oversight Chairman Jason Chaffetz’s Kitchen Cabinet.
 As a partner in the Washington, DC law firm of Caplin & Drysdale, Kirk provided legal and political advice to political parties, more than 30 congressional and gubernatorial candidates, Fortune 500 corporations, non-profit organizations, and five presidential campaigns.
 A noted lecturer, commentator, and author, Kirk is a University of Utah and Harvard Law School graduate, the 2007 recipient of the University of Utah’s Par Excellence Award and 2016 recipient of the American Diabetes Association’s Father of the Year Award.
 Kirk and his wife Kristen have five children.